 Also, it is important to start reading earlier.
 Create a manifesto of wisdom to keep you going.
 Lastly, spend more time learning about soft skills and emotional intelligence.

-What parts of a case study should be in a portfolio regardless of what area of UX you are going in?
+What parts of a case study should be in a portfolio regardless of what job in UX you are going for?

 - Demonstrate that you understand the goal of the project, the business needs, and constraints.